DigitalPublishingToolkit/TOD18-Geoblocking/md/08RuggBurroughsPeriscope.md

 Figure 1.
-The live-streaming app Periscope allows individuals to distribute and consume content in new ways that circumvent existing corporate and state media infrastructures Source: (CC BY 2.0/Anthony Quintano)
+The live-streaming app Periscope allows individuals to distribute and consume content in new ways that circumvent existing corporate and state media infrastructures Source: Anthony Quintano (CC BY 2.0) Quintano)

 In 2007, Viacom waged a long legal battle against YouTube, seeking